 What’s the Problem?

-Around the world, an estimated 1 in 3 women around the world will be beaten, coerced into sex, or otherwise abused in her lifetime.
+Around the world, an estimated 1 in 3 women will be beaten, coerced into sex, or otherwise abused in her lifetime.

 Every year around the world, 14 million girls under the age of 18 enter into early and forced marriages.